truenas/documentation/content/References/L2ARC.md

 {{< /expand >}}
 {{< /tab >}}
 {{< tab "SCALE" >}}
-TrueNAS SCALE enables persistent L2ARC by default.
+TrueNAS enables persistent L2ARC by default.
 We do not recommend users disable it.
 {{< /tab >}}
 {{< /tabs >}}